rse/unix-under-windows/README.md

 2. **Enable Convenient Root Access**:<br/>
    Ensure no password is needed for subsequent root access.

-   > Rationale: just convenience only -- feel free to ignore.
+   > Rationale: just convenience only -- feel free to ignore if you want to enter your password over and over again.

     - `sudo vi /etc/sudoers`<br/>
       &larr; `%sudo ALL=(ALL:ALL) ALL`<br/>